How Does ChatGPT Answer Reference and Research Questions?

 2. Processing User Intent

-3. Sourcing from a Knowledge Base
+3. Drawing from a Knowledge Base

 4. Synthesizing Information